griffinjmbur/griffinjmbur.github.io/_posts/2024-06-13-why-learn-code.md

     The flexibility of these "point-and-click" languages is also their downside.
 It is *very* easy to modify data in them&mdash;too easy!
 The horror stories are legion.
 The most famous is the Reinhart-Rogoff disaster, a tale that has been told many times.
 You can read good write-ups many places (I suggest [here](https://archive.ph/OGzrG)), but TL;DR: Nobel Prize-winning economists made a disastrously-wrong analysis of the relationship between debt-load and GDP growth that changed global policy.
 The culprit?
 Simple Excel mistakes.
 Are you more interested in clinical research?
 Head [here](https://www.youtube.com/watch?v=64paAOI17rc&t=413s) (timestamped) to hear about a major scandal in cancer research cause, in part, by Excel errors.
 Matthew Zeitlin catalogued a very entertaining [list](https://archive.ph/cLyX5) of "data disasters" *more embarrassing than Reinhart and Rogoff*!

     There is a direct relationship between having the data in front of you in a way that makes them *effortless* to manipulate and embarrassing blunders such as these.
 Data manipulation should be *easy*, not *effortless*.
+Using a script *forces you to record the changes you make to the data*, which is an extremely positive thing.

     Beyond that, there aren't just *data-management* goofs.
 People also tend to forget how they produced these analyses in the first place.

 1. **Excel and similar programs (e.g. Sheets) are extremely inefficient**.

     Even if you are an excellent typist and don't make many data-entry errors, script based languages are vastly more efficient.
 Once you figure out a procedure that you want to carry out, you just add it to your script.
+If you want to tweak your analysis, changing out the variables in your set of predictors or re-running everything with a pesky outlier dropped, this is extremely simple with a script, and a giant pain in the butt working with point-and-click or with the command line.

-At a basic level, you may not have much need to use custom statistical procedures, but at a minimum, correctly titling and scaling graphs is usually something that your software won't do well without some explicit guidance. *Handling this with a point-and-click interface is a surefire way to make sure that you do a lot of repetitive work.*
+    At a basic level, you may not have much need to use a large number of statistical procedures, but at a minimum, correctly titling and scaling graphs is usually something that your software won't do well without some explicit guidance. *Handling this with a point-and-click interface is a surefire way to make sure that you do a lot of repetitive work.*

 2. **Script-based languages teach logical thinking useful in many jobs**.